27 September 2018

 Joe’s should then see what its customers are saying and reach out to investors and stakeholders as well.
 Finally, Joe’s should publish apologies across all Internet channels and platforms and then get to work on fortifying their security systems and making sure no customers are at risk.

 The surest path to recovery is to deal directly with the negative content that has led to the corporate reputation blowup in the first place.
-In fact, rebuilding a damaged corporation is largely a matter of removing content, suppressing content, burying content, publishing content, revising content, and giving all your attention to content.
+In fact, rebuilding a damaged corporation is largely a matter of replacing negative content with positive content.
+There is no better way to do that than to do a good job and let the public do it for you.
+But sometimes you need the help of reputation specialists who work behind the scenes to change the visibility of negative content.

 1. Understand how to deal with your negative search results